-The Committee has jurisdiction over the LMRDA and "shall review and study on a continuing basis the application, administration, execution, and effectiveness of laws and programs addressing subjects within its jurisdiction" as set forth in House Rule X. This request and any documents created as a result of this request will be deemed congressional documents and property of the Committee on Education and the Workforce.
-An attachment to this letter provides additional information about responding to the Committee's request.
+The Committee has jurisdiction over Title I of ERISA and programs to protect the interests of participants and their beneficiaries in employee benefit plans, and it "shall review and study on a continuing basis the application, administration, execution, and effectiveness of laws and programs addressing subjects within its jurisdiction" as set forth in House Rule X. This request and any documents created as a result of this request will be deemed congressional documents and property of the Committee on Education and the Workforce.